Albert Bruntnell: Early life

 Bruntnell was born in Breconshire, Wales.
 His father was a master blacksmith and he was educated to elementary level at National schools.
 Bruntnell was trained as a tailor but in 1885 he joined the Salvation Army and attended the Salvation Army Training School.
 Following graduation, his first appointment as a Salvation Army Officer was to accompany Commissioner Howard to Australia in 1888.
-He remained in Australia and was promoted to Captain in Melbourne in 1889.
+He remained in Australia and was promoted to captain in Melbourne in 1889.
 Bruntnell reached the rank of Brigadier by 1897 when he became the colonial commanding officer in Victoria.
 He later held the same position in Queensland in 1900 and New South Wales in 1903.
 However, he was forced to resign his position in 1903 after accepting a personal gift from the New South Wales Alliance for the Suppression of Intemperance, which then employed him as its secretary.
 He maintained a life-time interest in Temperance and was a Freemason.
 Together with premier Charles Wade he was a key supporter of the Australian Protestant Defence Association.
 During his parliamentary career he also worked as a Real estate agent and auctioneer.

 Political career

 In 1906, during a Legislative Assembly debate over a land corruption scandal, John Norton the member for Surry Hills challenged William Holman, the Labor member for Cootamundra and a future premier, to resign his seat so that Norton could contest a by-election directly against him.
 When the challenge was accepted, Norton was compelled to resign from his own seat precipitating a by-election in Surry Hills, which was held on 14 July 1906.
 Bruntnell stood as the Liberal and Reform candidate and won with 30% of the vote.
 Norton finished 4th with 18%.

-At the next state election held on 10 September 1907, Bruntnell chose to contest the seat of Alexandria but lost to the Labor Party candidate John Darcy.
+At the next state election held on 10 September 1907, Bruntnell chose to contest the seat of Alexandria but lost to the Labor Party candidate John Dacey.
 Bruntnell was absent from parliament until the general election of 1910 when he won the seat of Annandale by 200 votes (1.18%).
 He was, however, defeated at the next election by Arthur Griffith.
 Bruntnell was finally able to secure a safe, conservative voting seat, at the 1916 by-election for the seat of Parramatta.
 This election was caused by the death of Thomas Moxham.
 Bruntnell continued to represent Parramatta until his death.